Evaluation & Applied Research Methods

 We also have evaluation co-concentration programs with human resources design, management, education, and public policy.
 Follow this link for more information on our M.A. programs with a co-concentration in evaluation.

 We also offer several dual-degree programs offered in conjunction with other Schools at CGU, such as the M.B.A./M.A. or the M.B.A./Ph.D. program with the Drucker School of Management, and the Master's of Public Health/M.A. with the School of Community and Global Health.

 Non-Residential Certificate Program in Evaluation

-SBOS offers select applicants a high-quality, competency-based certificate program, which can be completed from anywhere in the world.
+DBOS offers select applicants a high-quality, competency-based certificate program, which can be completed from anywhere in the world.
 Follow this link for details about our evaluation certificate program.